https://www.uwplatt.edu/department/environmental-sciences-and-society

 The Environmental Science and Conservation B.S. degree provides students broad training in physical, environmental, geospatial, and social sciences to prepare for work in a range of environmental fields.
 Through a dynamic curriculum that includes numerous field-based courses, hands-on and applied learning, undergraduate research, and opportunities to travel and study domestically and abroad, students will gain experience that will prepare them to immediately enter their preferred career field and/or pursue a graduate degree in which they are able to effectively address and solve current and future environmental problems.

-Students majoring in Environmental Science and Conservation are encouraged to pursue a Certificate of Integrated Liberal Arts offered through the Helios Program to help focus their general education coursework on a theme directly related to their major program of study.
+Students majoring in Environmental Science and Conservation are encouraged to pursue a Certificate of Integrated Liberal Arts offered through the Helios Program to help focus their Core General Education Requirement coursework on a theme directly related to their major program of study.

 Science Education, B.S.